HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/sea_traffic_control.md

 # Tips

 - The Radio should be set off as soon as you get hold of it so you can get the Airdrop quicker.
-- This will likely draw the attention of nearby players as Airdrops give off a ping sound when they are deployed on the map.
+- This will likely draw the attention of nearby players, as Airdrops give off a ping sound when they are deployed on the map.
   - Be prepared to fight off other players trying to steal the Airdrop.
   - You can break the gun case in the Interior and use the gun provided to fight players.
   - The Sandbags can help with this as they provide indestructible cover.